clbarnes/catalysis/README.md

 Copy `data/example_project_info.json` somewhere outside of the repo and fill it in with your CATMAID credentials and project information.
 Then, set the environment variable CATMAID_CREDENTIALS to the absolute path to that JSON file.

+Additionally, set the `CATALYSIS_DATA_ROOT` environment variable with the absolute path to the `data/` directory.